A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

 \subsection{Deployment}

 To determine how to cooperatively distribute measurements for multiple robots, \emph{deployment} algorithms have been developed to efficiently generate trajectories of robots.
 Among various deployment methods, \emph{Voronoi-based coverage} has drawn particular attention as it exhibits desirable behaviors for multiple robots such that algorithms are adaptive, distributed, asynchronous, and provably correct.
 Voronoi-based coverage is built upon Voronoi diagram where the environment is equidistantly partitioned into closest pairs of robots.
-Voronoi-based coverage is firstly proposed by \cite{cortes2004coverage}, called \emph{Lloyd’s algorithm}, where the goal is to find an optimal sensor allocation of the environment of interest.
-Following the Voronoi diagram principle, this allocation can be achieved by partitioning the domain such that each robot is assigned to one partition. \cite{bhattacharya2014multi} generalize the discrete-time Lloyd’s algorithm proposed by \cite{cortes2004coverage} to handle a non-convex environment in non-Euclidean space due to obstacles.
-They prove the stability of their control law for coverage on Riemannian manifolds with boundaries. \cite{elwin2019distributed} propose a distributed algorithm based on a finite element method that accounts for the spatial correlation between measurements and estimation locations.
+Voronoi-based coverage is firstly proposed by \citet{cortes2004coverage}, called \emph{Lloyd’s algorithm}, where the goal is to find an optimal sensor allocation of the environment of interest.
+Their method assumes a known probability density function that represents the likelihood of a specific event occurring within a convex polytope.
+Following the Voronoi diagram principle, this allocation can be achieved by partitioning the domain such that each robot is assigned to one partition. \citet{bhattacharya2014multi} generalize the discrete-time Lloyd’s algorithm proposed by \citet{cortes2004coverage} to handle a non-convex environment in non-Euclidean space due to obstacles.
+They prove the stability of their control law for coverage on Riemannian manifolds with boundaries. \citet{elwin2019distributed} propose a distributed algorithm based on a finite element method that accounts for the spatial correlation between measurements and estimation locations.
 Their main focus is to reduce the memory consumption and communication requirements of robots by incorporating the spatial correlation.
-Still, the previous studies remain on how to learn a spatial field and cover it simultaneously optimally as an open problem, which \cite{santos2021multi} address.
-Additional challenges in Voronoi-based coverage have also been addressed: connectivity constraints in communication among robots~\citep{luo2019voronoi} and energy constraints~\citep{jensen2020near}.
-A detailed survey can be seen in~\cite{paley2020mobile}.
+However, optimally learning and covering a spatial field simultaneously remains an open problem, as addressed by \citet{santos2021multi}.
+Additional challenges in Voronoi-based coverage have also been addressed, including connectivity constraints in communication among robots~\citep{luo2019voronoi} and energy constraints~\citep{jensen2020near}.